The Student Union

 With an NUS Card you can get over 200 discounts in the UK and, because it comes with one year free ISIC, it also brings over 42,000 international discounts in 130 countries.

 The College runs an exciting and varied sports programme for all students to take part in, giving you the opportunity to get involved for fun, competitively or to meet new friends.
-There are, within the College competitive male and female football teams, with players training one evening a week and being available for matches.
+There are, within the College competitive football teams, rugby and netball teams, with players training one evening a week and being available for matches.

 Other sports on offer include: